tomgibara/streams/README.md

 * `AbstractWriteStream` only requires implementation of the `writeByte()` method

+Finally a pair of delegating wrapper classes is available:

+* `WrappedReadStream` delegates all method calls to a wrapped `ReadStream`
+* `WrappedWriteStream` delegates all method calls to a wrapped `WriteStream`

 All the classes are available in the `com.tomgibara.streams` package.
 Read the complete javadocs for more API details.

 Usage
 -----